- 1 Summary

 However, fasoracetam may even modulate all of the metabotropic glutamate receptors, restoring balance to the glutamate system as a whole.
 This mechanism may explain why fasoracetam may benefit individuals with ADHD, which is typically associated with low glutamate levels, without acting as an overall stimulant.

 Fasoracetam has been shown to upregulate the activity of GABA-B receptors, making more GABA available in the brain and central nervous system.

 Glutamate is also the precursor to GABA, an important inhibitory neurotransmitter that is associated with learning, but has calming effects and helps reduce anxiety and promote sleep.

 The additional GABA, in combination with the modulation of glutamate receptors, is how fasoracetam may alleviate depression and anxiety, decrease social inhibition, and increase motivation.

 In rat studies, this combined action was seen as key to the subjects’ ability to overcome learned helplessness after treatment with fasoracetam.

 Increasing Available Acetylcholine

-One of the more exciting aspects of fasoracetam was demonstrated in the clinical trials with ADHD patients, during which no degree of tolerance appeared to develop over the five weeks of the test; on the contrary, maximum effectiveness was observed during the final week of the trial.
-Also, neither the ADHD trials or earlier animal studies indicated the development of dependence.
-While this is encouraging, it doesn’t mean that tolerance and dependence are impossible, so users are strongly advised to keep in mind that fasoracetam is as yet incompletely understood and it may be safer to use it cyclically rather than continuously.
+Documentation on the clinical trials with ADHD patients indicates that no degree of tolerance or dependence appeared to develop over the five weeks of the test.
+On the contrary, maximum effectiveness was observed during the final week of the trial.
+Though this finding is positive it doesn’t mean that tolerance and dependence are impossible, so users are strongly advised to keep in mind that fasoracetam not yet completely understood, and it may be safer to use it cyclically rather than continuously.

 Fasoracetam and Choline Stack